For #POM21Ja, the Online Poster Session will have two parts: an asynchronous Twitter session and a synchronous

-The Online Poster Session will start during the morning of January 12, 2021, and will continue throughout the day.
+The Twitter session will occur first, beginning at 9 am EST on Monday January 11, 2021, and will continue throughout the day as presenters tweet their posters.
 Participants are encouraged to post at the time that is most convenient for them, depending on their timezone.
 All official virtual posters will be retweeted from @PhotonicsMeetup.

 Unlike a conventional poster which consists of a single sheet of paper that is several feet wide and tall, the online poster session will take place on Twitter, where participants will tweet their “posters”.
 A single tweet will include four images along with a brief summary, as shown in the example.